Seven Machine Learning Pioneers Win 2025 Queen Elizabeth Prize for Engineering

 Engineering’s Three Pillars: Algorithms, Hardware, and Data

-The achievements of the 2025 Queen Elizabeth Prize winners rest on three crucial foundations:
+The achievements recognised by the 2025 QEPrize rest on three interlocking pillars:

 Engineering Innovation That Matters